If saving money seems like too hard a task, it’s good to start slow. Here are 50 simple ways to save money – start today!

 40. Having a dinner party – make it pot luck.
 Everyone brings a dish and the expense is shared.

-42. Establish a babysitting circle and trade services with friends.
+42. Establish a babysitting circle and trade services with trusted friends.

 43. Organise a toy exchange.
 Swap toys your children no longer use.